 - Fatality rates for refuse and recyclable material collectors increased in 2017, while the total number of fatalities declined to 30 from 31, according to new data from the Bureau of Labor Statistics (BLS).
 The occupation remained among the top-five most dangerous in the country.

-- The broader "waste management and remediation services" category had 63 fatalities, down from 2016.
+- The broader "waste management and remediation services" category had 63 private sector fatalities, down from 2016.
 Broken down by industry-specific job categories, this included 29 in solid waste collection, three at landfills, one at a WTE facility and four at MRFs.

 - According to BLS, "transportation incidents" were the most common factor across all industry occupations, followed by "contact with objects and equipment," "falls, slips, trips" and "fire and explosions."